QSUM-UNB/EarthTidalGravity/README.md

   - `Plot_Tidal_Component()`: Plot output from the ETGTAB computation.
   - `Plot_All_Tidal_Components()`: Plot all Earth tidal model components stored in data frame.

-- `ETGTAB_Main.py`: main the entry point for generating model output.
+- `ETGTAB/Utilities.py`: Utilities and helper functions that manipulate Earth tidal gravity data.
-  - `ETG_TimeSeries()`: Generate time series of tidal components at one location and plot the result.
+  - `TimeSeries()`: Generate time series of tidal components at one location and plot the result.
-  - `ETG_Compare_Locations()`: Compare time series of tidal component at two locations.
+  - `Compare_Locations()`: Compare time series of tidal component at two locations.
-  - `ETG_Interpolate()`: Compute tidal gravity anomaly at times specified by a list of timestamps.
+  - `Interpolate()`: Compute tidal gravity anomaly at times specified by a list of timestamps.
 Here, ETGTAB is used to compute the veritical tidal gravity on a grid with 300 s resolution.
 Then an interpolant is used to predict values between these grid points at times in the list.
-  - `ETG_Interpolate_Example()`: Example implementation of ETG_Interpolate().
+  - `Interpolate_Example()`: Example implementation of ETG_Interpolate().